jyanivaddi/ERA_V1/session_10/README.md

 ```

 ## Back Propagation
-For this model, we used Stochastic Gradient Descent optimizer with negative log likelihood loss function at an initial learning rate of 0.1.

-A learning rate scheduler called [ReduceLROnPleateau](https://pytorch.org/docs/stable/generated/torch.optim.lr_scheduler.ReduceLROnPlateau.html) was used to automatically adjust the learning rate based on the model performance.
-The scheduler was changes the learning rate to 10% of the current rate when the test loss hasn't reduced by atleast 0.1 over the previous 4 epochs.
+For this model, we use an [Adam optimizer](https://pytorch.org/docs/stable/generated/torch.optim.Adam.html) for implementing back propagation.
+Adam optimizer uses a per-parameter learning rate unlike stochastic gradient that uses a single learning rate for all the parameters.
+We use a [Cross Entropy](https://pytorch.org/docs/stable/generated/torch.nn.CrossEntropyLoss.html) as loss function.

+In order the schedule the learning rate, and to achieve faster convergence, we use [OnecycleLR](https://pytorch.org/docs/stable/generated/torch.optim.lr_scheduler.OneCycleLR.html) scheduler.
+First proposd by [Leslie Smith](https://arxiv.org/abs/1708.07120), this method works by first increasing the LR to a high value in the initial few epochs, followed by a gradually decreasing trend.
+The high learning rate helps the model to reach closer to the global minima and the subsequent reduction in the LR stabilizes the optimizer and gives a more accurate minima.

+In Pytorch, the OneCycleLR is defined as follows:

-Figure below shows how the learning rate varied from a starting value of 0.01 over 30 epochs of training.
+Figure below shows how the learning rate varied from a starting value of 0.01 over 24 epochs of training.

 ![LR_scheduler](doc/lr_scheduler.png)